Einstein's Theory of Relativity

 outer space to the location at a distance R from the center of the

 stellar mass being formed.
-We consider the approximation of a hollow
+We consider the approximation of a

-have acquired gravitational energy E{1} due to the gravitational
+acquired gravitational energy E{1} due to the gravitational

 potential between them.
 This gravitational energy is given by: